Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Scripting/Script_Operations/index.md

 title: Supported Operations
 ---

-!!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
-    Profinity V2 is available now in General Release.
-If you have any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.

 # Supported Operations

 The following Key Features are available, regardless of what language you choose.

-## CAN Bus Communication
+## CAN bus Communication

 Profinity offers advanced CAN bus communication features, enabling you to send and receive CAN packets efficiently.
-For detailed examples and usage, refer to the [CAN Bus](./CANBus.md) documentation.
+For detailed examples and usage, refer to the [CAN bus](./CANBus.md) documentation.

 ## DBC Message and Signal Information